-VPN Cuba Recommendations
+Best VPN for Cuba

 There are many fantastic VPN providers out there, but my resounding recommendation for a Cuba VPN is NordVPN.
 I’ve used NordVPN and been an extremely satisfied customer for at least three years now, using it in Cuba, Europe, Latin America, and every day when I’m at my coworking space at home.
 I have only positive things to say about NordVPN!

 One of the main reasons for selecting NordVPN is that it has the best speed rating of all VPNs on the market.
 In Cuba where internet speeds are already slower than you may be used to, conserving speed is an ultimate priority.

 How to Use a VPN in Cuba

-Most VPNs allow you to download an app on your phone or computer, or install the VPN in your browser on your computer.
+Most VPNs allow you to download an app on your phone or computer or install the VPN in your browser on your computer.
 Once you’ve done this, just flip the VPN on and select the location, and you’ll be using the internet securely.

 Every time I need to get on the internet in Cuba, I just set my desired location to the United States, turn on the VPN, and I’m able to use the internet just as I would if I were there – but knowing that my data is totally safe and secure!
 Essentially, the VPN provides an IP Address in the United States for this.

 While geographically close locations tend to have faster speed, NordVPN also allows for a “quick connect” option, which automatically chooses the server that will provide the fastest speed.

-Free VPN Cuba Recommendations
+Free VPN Cuba

 There is an increasing number of free VPN Cuba services you can download and use on the internet.
 Attracting those looking for quick and easy internet protection, these services have grown rapidly, and there are tons out there.

 There is, after all, a reason they’re free.
 Especially in Cuba, where internet speeds are slower and low-quality VPNs can slow down speeds making the internet practically unusable, they are generally worth avoiding.

-Reasons To Avoid Free VPNs:
+Reasons To Avoid Free VPNs